The ultimate landlord’s checklist for tenants in Dubai

 Enquire About Your Tenant’s Employment Status

-Verifying a tenant’s employment and income is critical to the landlord’s inspection checklist.
+Verifying a tenant’s employment and income is critical to the Dubai landlord’s checklist for tenant selection.
 This information helps landlords assess the tenant’s financial stability and the required income-to-rent ratio.

 A general guideline suggests that a tenant’s income should be at least three times the rent amount.
 Also, employment verification can help prevent financial difficulties and reduce the risk of rental payment issues.